For whatever it's worth: my advice on job hunting in tech

 If you have any severe deficiencies, it’s worth addressing those immediately.
 Now’s the time to make sure you’re ready for whatever comes your way.

-Learn the basics of any technology or area that’s likely to come up for the kinds of role you’ll be going for.
-Research and practice anything you’re likely to be doing.
+Practice for interviews.
+Brush up on any technology or topic that’s likely to come up for the kinds of role you’re applying for.
 Look up articles; listen to podcasts; watch videos; whatever works for you.
-Half the battle is just getting your brain focused on those things.
+You just want to get your brain out of passive mode, and actively thinking about these kinds of things.

 Beyond addressing any severe vulnerabilities, however: I personally believe effort is better spent bolstering strengths than mitigating weaknesses.
 There’s usually a reason some things click with you while others don’t, so don’t fight against yourself trying to drag your lowest stats up.
-That energy goes a lot further leaning into your strengths.
+That energy goes a lot further leaning into your strengths and interests.

 Plus, this is a long process; you need some wins along the way.
 Spend time working on the stuff you’re good at and enjoy.

 Don’t get me wrong: you should address your weaknesses, to some extent.
-But don’t get so caught up in it, you end up being average at everything.
+But don’t get so caught up in it that you end up being average at everything.

 Create a behavioral story bank

-A “behavioral story bank” (BSB, not to be confused with Backstreet Boys) is a collection of stories you can tell about yourself any time you need to highlight your skills, positive qualities, and/or the results you’ve achieved.
-It’s a prepared list of all your best stories about yourself.
+A “behavioral story bank” (BSB, not to be confused with Backstreet Boys) is a collection of stories about yourself you can tell any time you need to highlight your skills, positive qualities, and/or the results you’ve achieved.
+It’s a prepared list of all the best anecdotes about you.

-Once you have a handful of those situations, put them into the STAR format (Situation, Task, Action, Result), as short stories you can retell on demand.
+Once you have a handful of those situations, put them into the STAR format (Situation, Task, Action, Result).

 Write the list down, and have it ready at all times.
-Ideally, have the stories ready to go from memory, but keep the list handy and refer to it any time you need to.
 That’s your BSB.

 Your behavioral story bank might be your single most important resource.
 It’ll help you write your cover letters, applications, and resume, and it’ll give you solid answers to interview questions.

 You’ll be returning to your BSB over and over again throughout the entire process.
-(Every time you go back to your BSB, you can think Backstreet’s back, all right!)
+(Every time you go back to your BSB, you can think Backstreet’s back, all right!
+I know you won’t actually do that, but I’ll still say it here.)

 One other piece of advice on your BSB: while stories should positively showcase your behaviors and results, they don’t all have to be super business-y, or directly related.
 They can be from other industries, or even personal.

-One example that’s stuck with me through the years: a Latino applicant shared a story of overcoming racism from his school guidance counselor.
-His counselor tried dissuade him from going for his chosen academic field because of his race, and asserted he was better suited for the trades.
-The applicant rejected his counselor’s racist discouragement, and found a way to succeed in his chosen academic field despite it.
+One example that’s stuck with me through the years: a Latino applicant shared a story of overcoming racism from his high school guidance counselor.
+His counselor tried to dissuade him from going to college, saying higher education “wasn’t for people like him.”
+The applicant rejected his counselor’s racist discouragement, and successfully graduated in his chosen academic field anyway.

 That’s obviously not a work story.
 But it’s one that absolutely showed persistence in overcoming adversity (and, one that made me feel invested in that applicant, rooting for his success).
 Point is: